MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ::: moniker range="vsts"

-You must supply an Azure service endpoint to the `AzureRmWebAppDeployment` task.
-The Azure service endpoint stores the credentials to connect from VSTS to Azure.
-See [Create an Azure service endpoint](../library/connect-to-azure.md).
+You must supply an Azure service connection to the `AzureRmWebAppDeployment` task.
+The Azure service connection stores the credentials to connect from VSTS to Azure.
+See [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end